1031-Systems/1031_Delivery/Pico/README.md

 but it would be possible to connect the PCA9685s to GPIO pins 20 and 21 and the Maestro to GPIO pins 0 and 1 with software changes.
 In either case, level-shifters are required to convert the 3.3v Pico signals to +5v for the Maestro and back to 3.3v on the inputs.
+NOTE - this has not been tested so software updates are likely required.

 Maestro boards are designed to be daisy-chained.
-The wiring is described at on the [Pololu website](https://www.pololu.com/docs/0J40/5.g).
+The wiring is described on the [Pololu website](https://www.pololu.com/docs/0J40/5.g).
 The code does not currently support using multiple UARTs for Maestro boards but they can be easily daisy-chained off of a single UART port.